Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Estimation of the von Neumann entropy

-\paragraph{DMRG‐Only Validation.} In Appendix~\ref{app:dmrg_validation}, we repeat these exact same plots using only DMRG data with simulated readout noise and M\textsubscript{3} mitigation.
-There, the mitigated cumulative distributions align almost perfectly with the ideal curves, and all MI traces (noisy and corrected) collapse onto one another with truncation points matching the exact values.
+In Appendix~\ref{app:dmrg_validation}, we repeat these exact same plots using only DMRG data with simulated readout noise and M\textsubscript{3} mitigation.
+There, the mitigated cumulative distributions align almost perfectly with the ideal curves, and all mutual information traces (noisy and corrected) collapse onto one another with truncation points matching the exact values.
 That clean benchmark confirms our M\textsubscript{3} implementation is sound.

-\paragraph{Implications for Error Sources.} Because readout error correction fails to restore the true probability distribution in Aquila, sometimes even making it worse, these results strongly suggest that readout errors are \emph{not} the dominant source of discrepancy.
+Because readout error correction fails to restore the true probability distribution in Aquila, sometimes even making it worse, these results strongly suggest that readout errors are \emph{not} the dominant source of discrepancy.
 Our group is therefore investigating other error channels which may play a larger role in the observed deviations.
 See Appendices~\ref{app:adiabatic}, \ref{app:ramp_variation}, and \ref{app:longer_schedule} for further discussion of adiabatic‐ramp effects, schedule variations, and extended ramp‐time tests.

-\paragraph{Comments on the relationship between filtering and readout mitigation.} The tables of this section make clear that the readout mitigation has a very small effect on the optimally filtered values of the mutual information.
-This can be partially explained in a simplified readout error model where the bitstrings with large probabilities are mostly depleted by the readout errors and that their enhancement from bitstring with lower probabilities are negligible.
-This leads to a simple estimate \beq N_{\{n\}}^{observed}\simeq N_{\{n\}}^{true}(1- p_{1\rightarrow 0})^{n_R} (1-p_{0\rightarrow 1})^{Nq-n_R}. \enq We call $(1- p_{1\rightarrow 0})^{n_R} (1-p_{0\rightarrow 1})^{Nq-n_R}$ the ``depletion factor".
-The bitstring with large probabilities tend to have approximately the same $n_R$ and so the depletion factor is almost the same for these type of states.
+The tables of this section make clear that the readout mitigation has a very small effect on the optimally filtered values of the mutual information.
+This can be partially explained in a simplified readout error model where the bitstrings with large probabilities are mostly depleted by the readout errors and that their enhancement from bitstrings with lower probabilities are negligible.
+This leads to a simple estimate \beq N_{\{n\}}^{observed}\simeq N_{\{n\}}^{true}(1- p_{1\rightarrow 0})^{n_R} (1-p_{0\rightarrow 1})^{N_q-n_R}. \enq We call $(1- p_{1\rightarrow 0})^{n_R} (1-p_{0\rightarrow 1})^{N_q-n_R}$ the ``depletion factor", where $N_q$ is the number of qubits.
+The bitstrings with large probabilities tend to have approximately the same $n_R$ and so the depletion factor is almost the same for these types of states.
 As an example, for 6 rungs, the 6 largest probabilities have $n_R=4$ and a depletion factor 0.66, while the next set of four has $n_R=3$ and a depletion factor 0.71.
 This can be mitigated by dividing by the depletion factor.
 In other words the readout errors stretch the cumulative distribution towards the left and shrinks the vertical changes by about the same factor.